KTH/devops-course/README.md

 * questions are asked on the streaming chat (one TA is following the chat), no audio remote interruptions are allowed.
 * the slides are shared via a link in #316, for double screening.
 (Zoom is not used to share slides)

+Lab sessions:

+* During the planned lab time slot, please use this [Queue](http://queue.csc.kth.se/#/queue/DD2482) for booking online meetings
+* Specify your zoom meeting link (or other platforms like Skype / GoogleHanouts) when you register the queue
+* Our TAs will reach you asap

 The remote grading scheme changes as follows: